hpccsystems-solutions-lab/EntertainmentData/README.md

 <div>
 <img src="./Images/Bob.png" alt="Bob Foreman" width="100" height="100" />
-<p><a href = "mailto: robert.foreman@lexisnexisrisk.com">Bob Foreman</a> has been an ECL Trainer for the past 12 years, and has been a Technology Teacher for longer than he wants to admit.
+<p><a href = "mailto: robert.foreman@lexisnexisrisk.com">Bob Foreman</a> has been an ECL Trainer for the past 14 years, and has been a Technology Teacher for longer than he wants to admit.
 He will be your primary onsite contact regarding all ECL related questions during this event.</p>
 </div>

 <div>
 <img src="./Images/Hugo.jpg" alt="Hugo Watanuki" width="100" />
-<p><a href = "mailto: hugo.watanuki@lexisnexisrisk.com">Hugo Watanuki</a> is responsible for the HPCC Systems Summer Internship Program.
+<p><a href = "mailto: hugo.watanuki@lexisnexisrisk.com">Hugo Watanuki</a> is a leader in our Technology Training and Outreach.
 He will be available online in our slack channel to help you with ECL questions and resources you might need during this event.</p>
 </div>

 <div>
 <img src="./Images/George.png" alt="George Foreman" width="100" />
-<p><a href = "mailto: george.foreman@lexisnexisrisk.com">George Foreman</a> is our HPCC Systems Product Specialist and Technical Writer.
+<p><a href = "mailto: george.foreman@lexisnexisrisk.com">George Foreman</a> is our HPCC Systems Product Specialist and Business Analyst.
 He will be available onsite to help you with locating the resources you need during this event.</p>
 </div>

 ### Contact